Arkzeil/Embedded-System-Design/Lab0/README.md

 This not a formal lab.
-It's just for checking equipment to assure classes afterward as expected
+It's just for checking equipment to assure classes afterward as expected.
 ===